goliathuy/pdf-extractor/project_summary.md

 The PDF Extractor project has successfully implemented core functionality for text extraction, image extraction, and intelligent PDF splitting.
 The system currently processes the 112-page test document successfully, extracting text while filtering out hidden text, extracting 231 images properly, and splitting the document into logical sections with confidence scores.

 Work is ongoing to enhance batch processing capabilities, improve error handling, optimize performance, and expand test coverage to create a more robust and comprehensive PDF processing solution.

+# Forward Plan
+Looking at the project summary and the current state of the code, I believe the **most important step to continue is completing the batch processing feature with enhanced error handling**.

+Here's why this should be the priority:

+## Rationale for Prioritizing Batch Processing

+1. **Immediate Business Value**: Batch processing allows users to process multiple PDFs efficiently, which is likely a common real-world use case for business document processing.

+2. **Foundation for Other Features**: A robust batch processing system provides the framework needed for:
+   - Better error handling patterns
+   - Memory management during large operations
+   - Performance monitoring across multiple files

+3. **Current State**: The basic batch processing function exists in pdf_cli.py but is incomplete - it lacks proper error recovery, batch summaries, and memory management.

+4. **Risk Mitigation**: Without proper batch processing, users might face issues when processing large numbers of files, leading to memory exhaustion or incomplete processing.

+## Specific Improvements Needed

+From the code analysis, the `process_batch` function needs:

+1. **Enhanced Error Handling**:
+   - Detailed error categorization (file not found, corruption, processing errors)
+   - Error recovery mechanisms
+   - Structured error reporting

+2. **Batch Summary Generation**:
+   - Overall statistics across all processed files
+   - Time tracking and performance metrics
+   - Success/failure breakdown with details

+3. **Memory Management**:
+   - Monitor memory usage during batch operations
+   - Implement cleanup between files
+   - Configurable batch size limits

+4. **Progress Tracking**:
+   - Real-time progress indicators
+   - ETA calculations
+   - Ability to resume interrupted batches

+5. **Output Organization**:
+   - Organized output structure for batch results
+   - Consolidated metadata across all files

+Would you like me to proceed with implementing these batch processing enhancements?
+This will create a solid foundation that we can then build upon for the other pending features like password support and performance optimizations.